-The Board of Directors of the McHenry County Community Foundation has developed a procedure for submission and evaluation of grant proposals in a two-step process via online application.
+The Board of Directors of The Community Foundation for McHenry County has developed a procedure for submission and evaluation of grant proposals in a two-step process via online application.
 Applicants must create and re-certify an Organization Profile annually.
 This can be completed any time in the year, but must be completed before an application is submitted.

-Grant Committees carefully review and consider first a Letter of Intent application as submitted through the website by prospective grant seekers, and subsequently invites those organizations demonstrating the greatest need/community benefit for that given cycle to submit Full Proposals.
+Grant Committees carefully review and consider first a Phase 1 application as submitted through the website by prospective grant seekers, and subsequently invites those organizations demonstrating the greatest need/community benefit for that given cycle to submit Phase 2.
 The Grant Committees make their recommendations for funding to the Board of Directors which must give final approval.

 The Foundation welcomes proposals from any non-profit organization with an IRS tax exempt status that services McHenry County residents.
 Please read the below Grant Guidelines and Timeline documents for specific due dates and application procedures.
 Forward any questions to Margaret@mccfdn.org.

 The Foundation hosts two grants workshops at the beginning of each cycle.
 It is required for organizations that have never received funding from the Foundation to attend a workshop.
-Please complete the form below to register for the grants workshop on Tuesday, March 13, 2018 at the Community Foundation offices (620 Dakota Street, Crystal Lake, IL 60012).
+Please complete the form below to register for the next grants workshop tentatively scheduled for October 2018 at the Community Foundation offices (630 N. Route 31, Suite 101, Crystal Lake, IL 60012).